dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

   - old ideas that were more difficult to understand become visible and undeniable

-- vvv need to hurry this up

 ### What Is The Speed of Thought Today?

 Impulses between neurons can travel over 100 meters per second.
 These impulses are designed to be more rapid for motor neurons.

-(It is even more fascinating) to consider the speed at which a thought can travel across the world and how has it changed over time.
+Consider the speed at which a thought can travel across the world and how has it changed over time.
 After all, our individual thoughts lead to words and actions, which ripple through social networks both natural and virtual.
 Throughout history, this velocity of information has steadily increased until it exploded in the 19th century with the telegraph.
 (The development of telecom shed the physical constraints and (multiplied) the virtual channels available for communication.)

 Wherever there is supply and demand, you'll find economic dynamics and information is no exception.
 While no one in Germany counted all the